What Is Black Wisdom Tooth and Why Is It Happening?

 You may be interested in: When Can I Use a Straw After Wisdom Teeth Removal and Why?

 If the discoloration is caused by stains on the surface of the tooth, teeth whitening products can be an effective tool in removing these surface stains.
-These products, which contains a significant concentration of hydrogen peroxide, breaks down the stain into smaller molecules, thereby making the color less concentrated and visible.
+These products contains a significant concentration of hydrogen peroxide which can break down the stain-causing substances into smaller molecules, thereby making the color less concentrated and visible to the naked eye.

 Root Canal Treatment | Source: Smilepoint Dental & Orthodontics

-However, in most cases, the removal of the wisdom tooth is preferred.
+While there are numerous treatment options available, most doctors prefer an extraction of the black wisdom tooth.
 This effectively prevents any infection from spreading to the surround gum tissue or adjacent teeth while eliminating the source of the problem.
 Furthermore, many dentists and oral surgeon recommend the removal of your wisdom teeth as a preventive measure in the event that the tooth becomes impacted.

 Takeaway